Pylons/pyramid/docs/narr/views.rst

 .. code-block:: python
    :linenos:

+   from webob import Response

    def hello_world(context, request):
-       from webob import Response
        return Response('Hello world!')

-The :term:`context` and :term:`request` arguments can be defined as
+The :term:`context` and :term:`request` arguments passed to a view function can be defined as follows:
-follows:

 context